 We present a new, simple formal specification for a partitionable view-oriented group communication service.
-To demonstrate the value of our specification, we use it to construct an ordered-broadcast application, using an algorithm, based on algorithms of Amir, Dolev, Keidar, Melliar-Smith and Moser [18, 1], that reconciles information derived from different views.
+To demonstrate the value of our specification, we use it to construct an algorithm for an ordered-broadcast application that reconciles information derived from different views.
+Our algorithm is based on algorithms of Amir, Dolev, Keidar, Melliar-Smith and Moser [35, 36, 3].
 We prove the correctness and analyze the performance and fault-tolerance of this algorithm.
-Our specification has a simple implementation, based on the membership algorithm of Cristian and Schmuck [10].
-We call our specification VS, which stands for view-synchrony.
+Our specification has a simple implementation, based on the membership algorithm of Cristian and Schmuck [19].
+We call our specification VS, which stands for viewsynchrony.1

-In VS, the views are presented to each processor according to a consistent total order, though not every processor need see every view.
+In VS, the views are presented to each processor2 according to a consistent total order, though not every processor need see every view that includes it in its membership.
 Each message is associated with a particular view, and all send and receive events for a message occur at processors when they have the associated view.
 The service provides a total order on the messages associated with each view, and each processor receives a prefix of this total order.
 There are also some guarantees about stabilization of view information and about successful message delivery, under certain assumptions about the number of failures and about the stabilization of failure behavior.